phhusson/unmute/README.md

 and others have simplified parameters.
 We try to make it clear where we deviate from the ORA format, see [`unmute/openai_realtime_api_events.py`](unmute/openai_realtime_api_events.py).

+For detailed information about the WebSocket communication protocol, message types, and audio processing pipeline, see the [browser-backend communication documentation](docs/browser_backend_communication.md).

 Ideally, it should be simple to write a single frontend that can communicate with either the Unmute backend or the OpenAI Realtime API, but we are not fully compatible yet.
 Contributions welcome!